-Impact assessment of COVID-19 on the Irish Arts sector, Overview of the three scenarios Source: EY Analysis, June 2020
+Impact assessment of COVID-19 on the Irish Arts sector, Overview of the three scenarios

+Source: EY Analysis, October 2020

-3.2 The Arts sector will be more impacted than the rest of the Irish economy in 2020
+3.2 The Arts sector will be more impacted than the rest of the Irish economy in 2020 and 2021

-The economic impact of COVID-19 on the Irish Arts sector will be felt mainly in 2020.
-It should be more substantial than in the rest of the economy due to the specific nature of Arts activities and the restrictions that will keep applying to this sector during the coming months.
+The economic impact of COVID-19 on the Irish Arts sector will be felt mainly in 2020 and 2021.
+It will be more substantial than in the rest of the economy due to the specific nature of Arts activities and the restrictions that will continue to apply to this sector over the coming months.

-In 2020, the recession in the Arts sector will be between -34.6% and -42% compared with -11% in the Irish economy as a whole.
-This is projected to cost between €250m and €300m to Irish GDP.
+In 2020, the recession in the Arts sector will be around -55% compared with -11% in the Irish economy on a whole.
+During Q2 2020, according to the latest CSO publication, the activity of the Arts sector in Ireland fell by 67%.